nixlang-wiki/nixlang-wiki/home.md

 ## Other Wikis
 Unofficial NixOS Wiki: https://nixos.wiki
 Archive of the defunct official wiki: https://web.archive.org/web/20170830114339/https://nixos.org/~eelco/wiki-20160212.xml.gz

+## Download this wiki
+...or the contents of it.
+Currently, nixlang.wiki is automatically backed up to a git repository every five minutes https://github.com/nixlang-wiki/nixlang-wiki.

+This has the dual purpose of making it a little less centralized, and making it easier to read/write in your terminal.

 ## History of NixOS wikis
 nixos.wiki outlines the rather bumpy history of creating NixOS wikis: https://nixos.wiki/wiki/NixOS_Wiki:History